ollls/mycas/README.md

 # Recursive, CAS only, lock-free, generic, dynamically resized implementation of Skip List.
 Ordering of elements is supported by Scala’s implicit Ordered type.

 Update: Jan, 2021<br>
-It turned out to be a very interesting project ( even thou it has some ad-hoc patching, which is not done exactly as book says ).
 Please, check test cases ( sbt test ) and play with FACTOR, FACTOR means the number of linear lookup attempts in a single linked lists.
 The whole structure can be made flat ( with 1 or 3 layers ) with factor around 1000.
 Stability is awesome, no matter how many conflicting threads attacking the structure, it maintains all the properties and balance.